-Dogs, like us, are very social animals.
-Due to the current Covid-19 lockdown, your dog may have become increasingly attached to you and when the restrictions lift and life returns to normal, the sudden separation can be confusing and disorientating for your dog.
+Dogs, like us, are very social animals and separation from you can be confusing and disorientating for them.
 Whether you’re leaving them alone for just a few hours or for longer periods, it can be a difficult time for the both of you.
 Petplan’s behaviourist Nick Jones and APBC clinical animal behaviourist Inga MacKellar have some advice on this issue.

 Separation anxiety is the stress felt when an animal is away from its owner – it’s a complex and potentially serious problem for a lot of dogs in the UK.
 The Petplan Pet Census 2018 found that 40% of owners believed their pets suffered from separation anxiety, an increase of 7% points from the 2011 Pet Census.